peco/peco/README.md

 2. Run glide install to fetch dependencies
 3. Run `go build` to create `releases/$VERSION_NUMBER/peco`

-You can copy the binary to some where in your $PATH, and it should just work.
+You can copy the binary to somewhere in your $PATH, and it should just work.

 If you do not wish to have a separate installation of glide and/or want more control of the build process, run the following instead: